smart-chain-fr/tezosLink/charts/README.md

 Tezos-link
 ===========

-A Helm chart for Kubernetes
+A Helm chart to deploy an management dashboard for Tezos Nodes

 ## Configuration